Bersella-AI/aida64-indicator/README.md

 # English Manual

 *Codename: EPSILON ε*
-Just an attempt after the Great Depression.
+Just an attempt after my Great Depression.
 The program was designed for **monitoring hardware components on the computer via Arduino**.

 ### Hardware needed